rotrak/GitTest/README.md

   // In your own jest-setup.js (or any other name)
     import '@testing-library/jest-dom'

- En el archivo sutup-jes.ts cambiar el `import 'jest-preset-angular';` por `iport 'jest-preset-angular/setup-jest'.`
+ En el archivo sutup-jes.ts cambiar el `import 'jest-preset-angular';` por `import 'jest-preset-angular/setup-jest'.`